frixc7/reminder/README.md

-This script reminds you to take a break from computer screentime.
+This script reminds you to fix your posture and take a break from computer screentime.

 To start the script, run "reminder.pyw"